erpin10/NH_Emerg/README.md

 - Scipy.stats
 - XGBoost

+XGBRFRegressor from the XGBoost package was used to conduct the Random Forest Regression with XGBoost.

 ## Data Collection
 ### Datasets
 Datasets were obtained from the CMS website at the following addresses for the year 2020 (as available):